raktim00/DevOps_Home_Work/README.md

 ### 6. Creating the Developer Deployment Job in Jenkins :

  * Exactly same concept as previous cause we want the same environment as like Production Deployment.
-Only difference is here we changed the "Build after other project build" option to 'developer' and a little bit of change in build execute cell to start a new container.
+Only difference is here we changed the "Build after other project build" option to 'developer' and a little bit of change in build execute shell to start a new container.
 Here is the command used in the execute shell of Developer Deployment : https://github.com/raktim00/DevOps_Home_Work/blob/master/Developer_Deploy_Execute_shell_code

 ![Developer_deployment](Screenshots/Dev_deploy.png)